Criminal Law and Ethics (FS 700, 2 credits)

 Trace Evidence Analysis (FS 707, 3 credits)

 This lecture-based course will provide an overview of the principles and concepts on which trace evidence analysis is based.
 Proper collection, preservation, identification and comparison of items such as glass, paint, hairs and fibers, using standard methods and instruments used in crime laboratories will be discussed.

-This lecture-based course will provide the student with an overview of the role of the medical examiner as it relates to death investigations.
+This lecture-based course will provide the student with an overview of the role of the medical examiner and the basic principles of medicolegal death investigations.
 Specific lectures will cover autopsy procedures in the investigation of gun shot wounds, sharp and blunt trauma, drowning, asphyxia, child deaths, motor vehicle accidents and time since death determination.
 A general knowledge of anatomy is recommended prior to enrollment.

 This interactive course builds upon the material discussed in Criminal Law and Ethics regarding the criminal trial process, the role of the forensic witness and the presentation of scientific testimony and physical evidence in court.
 Students will actively participate in presenting testimony as well as critiquing the performance of others in a mock court setting.
 Instructors may utilize reports and projects prepared in other courses to provide the subject matter for the students’ testimony.
 Prerequisite: Criminal Law and Ethics.

-Students will register for this course in preparation for conducting a library- or laboratory-based thesis project.
+Students will register for this course in preparation for conducting a research-based thesis project.
 With direction from the student’s thesis research committee, the student will investigate his/her thesis topic, develop a research plan including an outline of the project, become familiar with quality control and quality assurance issues and begin data collection.
 Prerequisite: Active involvement in the Master’s research project and a designated Principal Investigator.